Skip to main content

 Following a run, it’s important to replace the fuel used to allow your muscles to recover and help prepare for your next session.

-The best foods for this are high-glycemic carbohydrates which have been shown to restore glycogen in the fastest way.2 Examples of high-glycemic carbohydrates include pasta, rice, white potatoes, and cereal.
+The best foods for this are high glycemic carbohydrates which have been shown to restore glycogen in the fastest way.2 Examples of high glycemic carbohydrates include pasta, rice, white potatoes, and cereal.

 Alongside carbohydrates, protein is also important.

-Protein aids muscle repair and there is also evidence to show that combining protein with sub-optimal levels of carbohydrates will increase the rate of glycogen replenishment.2
+Protein aids muscle repair and there is also evidence to show combining protein with sub-optimal levels of carbohydrates will increase the rate of glycogen replenishment.2

 It’s recommended for those looking to improve endurance that a daily intake ranging between.1.2g-2.0/kg/d is adopted.4 This should ideally be from lean, low-fat sources such as chicken and white fish.

 Rehydration following a run to replace water lost in sweat is also advised.
-This can come from water, a recovery shake (containing protein and carbohydrates), energy drinks, and milk which has also been shown to effectively rehydrate following exercise.5
+This can come from water, a recovery shake (containing protein and carbohydrates), energy drinks, and milk, which has also been shown to effectively rehydrate following exercise.5

 Foods to avoid: